-Trudeau to asylum seekers: Crossing border illegally won't fast-track immigration
+Trudeau to asylum seekers: Crossing border illegally won't fast track immigration

 On Thursday, the federal government announced additional measures to deal with the influx of people.

-Trudeau has faced criticism, notably from Conservative immigration critic Michelle Rempel, on his handling of the file.
+Conservative immigration critic Michelle Rempel said Trudeau is downplaying the urgent need to deal with the surge in people crossing the border.

+"They knew it was going to be a problem this summer.
+And their response has been building tent cities on the U.S./Canada border," she said in an interview with CBC News.

-In January, Trudeau tweeted "To those fleeing persecution, terror and war, Canadians will welcome you, regardless of your faith.
+In January, Trudeau tweeted: "To those fleeing persecution, terror and war, Canadians will welcome you, regardless of your faith.
 Diversity is our strength."

-"Trudeau needs to emphasize the point that many people who make asylum claims in Canada after doing so in the US will be turned away," she wrote on Twitter.
+Rempel said Trudeau's statement was misleading and said he should make it more explicit that asylum seekers risk being deported to their country of origin if they enter Canada illegally.

+She is also calling on government to boost funding for the Immigration and Refugee Board (IRB).
+Those seeking refugee status must have a hearing at the IRB, but even without this summer's surge in asylum seekers, there are already backlogs, allowing people to stay in Canada while they wait for a hearing.

 2/ Trudeau needs to emphasize the point that many people who make asylum claims in Canada after doing so in the US will be turned away.—